Electrical Ground Fault Detection in Oregon (Eugene & Portland) and Washington State (Everett, Renton, Seattle & Tacoma)

 Unjacketed concentric neutrals can pose a problem as our fault location current sometimes finds the neutral an easier path back to the area of the ground stake than the earth.
 This effect can be minimized by placing the ground stake as far away from the cable as possible and using a very good (low resistance) ground.

 The A-frame is the most accurate but not necessarily the fastest tool to use as the operator has to walk the length of the cable from the transmitter to the ground fault.
 Often an earth fault has let in water and the conductors have also corroded open or short circuit.
-Using a Time Domain Reflectometer to estimate the rough location of a fault prior to the A-frame to find the exact point will often give the most efficient use of technicians’ time.
+Using a Time Domain Reflectometer to estimate the rough location of a fault prior to the A-frame to find the exact point will often give the most efficient use of the technicians’ time.